How to wash a silk pillowcase properly – expert tips, plus three of our favorites

 How to wash a silk pillowcase

-How to wash a silk pillowcase in a washing machine
+How to a silk pillowcase in the washing machine

-It’s also a good idea to put a silk pillowcase inside a mesh laundry bag which will protect it from snags and abrasion during the washing cycle.
+If the care label says you can wash your silk pillowcase in the machine, it's a good idea to put it inside a mesh laundry bag (these, from Amazon, are top-rated) which will protect it from snags and abrasion during the washing cycle.

 How to wash a silk pillowcase by hand

 Washing by hand is the best way to wash your silk pillowcase, as you can control how delicate you scrub, and target particular stains.
 ‘Cool water, gentle hand wash detergent, and sufficient rinsing will provide great results for hand washing silk pillowcases at home,’ says Wayne Edelman.
 ‘Do not wring out.’

 3. Dry completely

 Before putting your pillowcase back on your pillows, you should make sure it is completely dry to avoid any mold and mildew build-up.
 To dry a silk pillowcase, you can lay it flat on a towel.
 Make sure it is not in direct sunlight, which can bleach the thin fibers.

 Otherwise, check the label as you may be able to use a dryer on a low heat.
 If you can tumble dry your pillowcase, ‘it is best to remove slightly damp and allow the final drying to occur naturally,’ recommends Wayne Edelman.

 4. The best silk pillowcases to replace old ones